Simplepianist/unraid_templates/README.md

 ## Contact

-For questions or support, please open an issue in the repository.
+For questions or support, please open an issue in the repository or reach out via the [Community Support Page](https://forums.unraid.net/topic/174247-support-simplebox-docker-templates/).